 Non-GUI mode is only possible if you are using network licensing.
 This feature is not available if you are using a portable (i.e. dongled) license.
-Please contact support if you have a non-network license and wish to use non-GUI simulation mode.

 This mode of operation is 'counted' for licensing purposes.
 This means you can only run one non-GUI simulation process for each license issued even if all are run by a single user on a single machine.
 By contrast, regular simulation initiated manually through the GUI are not counted and any number of runs may be initiated on the same machine by the same user for this purpose.